shettayyy/lottify/README.md

 - [Shettayyy](https://github.com/shettayyy)

-Made with ❤️ by LottieFiles
+Made with ❤️ for LottieFiles